-GPs plan an important role in palliative care as well as the health-care system more broadly.
-However, there is not nationally consistent, routinely collected primary healthcare data collection that enables reporting on the provision of palliative care by GPs.

-Additionally, while the Medicare Benefits Schedule includes specific items for palliative medicine specialist services (delivered by palliative medicine specialists) for which it will reimburse a proportion of the MBS fee there are no palliative care-specific item that can be used by GPs or other medical specialist who may be providing palliative care.
+There is currently no nationally consistent, routinely collected primary healthcare data collection that enables reporting on the provision of palliative care by GPs.
+Additionally, while the Medicare Benefits Schedule includes specific items for palliative medicine specialist services (delivered by palliative medicine specialists) for which a proportion of the MBS fee is reimbursed, there are no palliative care-specific item that can be used by GPs or other medical specialist who may be providing palliative care.
 It is likely that GPs use other MBS items, for example, those for chronic disease management and home visit items, when providing patients with palliative care.
 Therefore, the number of palliative care-related services delivered by GPs cannot be established from existing Medicare data.